 In the Mpala Tano series, New York is under the Cabaret Voltaire Maori Spell, and takes us on a voyage to the other side of the puddle.

 From “Looking for Lincoln Tunnel” to the “New York Golden Museums”.

 One sub-set takes us to signs pointing to the Lincoln Tunnel.
 The other, to New York museums and cultural landmarks.
 They are reflected in puddles of water, and then flipped to turn them back into an appearance of reality.

 I did not find the Lincoln Tunnel.
-Finding its signs was enough.
+Finding signs pointing to it was enough.
 I just stayed in Manhattan, and turned my attention to its golden museums.
 I framed them in gold.
 The gilt of this last series reveals a certain unease:

 Gilded frames are made with raw pine from recycled timber.